Difference Between 11kV 33kV 66kV and 132kV

 Fault Detection Issues

-Future Trends
+Future Trends in Power Systems

-• Smart grid systems
+• Smart grid systems for real-time monitoring and control

-• AI-based fault detection
+• AI-based fault detection and predictive maintenance

-• Ultra-high voltage transmission
+• Ultra-high voltage (UHV) transmission for long-distance efficiency

-• Underground cable systems in cities
+• Underground cable systems in urban areas for safety and space saving

-• More efficient transformers
+• Development of more efficient and low-loss transformers

 Conclusion